 - by industrial organization. - 2.
 Industrial Wastes should be recycled as far as possible. - 3.
-Plant and machinery should be modernized to minimize pollution. - The business houses should comply with the laws and 4. regulations enacted for prevention of pollution. - ę
+Plant and machinery should be modernized to minimize pollution. - 4.
+The business houses should comply with the laws and regulations enacted for prevention of pollution. - 5.
+Positive steps should be taken to save environment.
+These include, plantation of trees, cleaning of rivers, ponds etc.